Skip to Content

 Different from a heart attack, heart failure is a chronic, long-term condition that prevents the heart from functioning effectively.
 It occurs when the heart can no longer pump enough blood to meet the body's needs.

-The medical staff who specialize in heart failure at our hospital provide a comprehensive management program, including:
+The medical staff who specialize in heart failure at our hospital provide a comprehensive management program that may include:

-• Minimally invasive cardiac catheterization techniques — such as angioplasty and stenting — are typically outpatient procedures used to open blocked arteries.
+• Minimally invasive cardiac catheterization techniques — Procedures such as angioplasty and stenting are typically used to open blocked arteries.

-• Surgery may be used to implant devices, such as pacemakers and defibrillators.
+• Surgery — Procedures may be used to implant devices, such as pacemakers and defibrillators.

 Vascular diagnostics and treatments we offer